SolidOS/solidos/README.md

 Solid is not shiped with a piece of hardware (who knows, maybe in the future it will...).
 For now, you get into the ecosystem once you create a and provision your own personal data store (Pod) ([see getting started with Solid](https://solidproject.org/developers/tutorials/getting-started)).
 Immediately after getting your new Solid WebID and Pod space, SolidOS is helping you to navigate the Solid ecosytem.

-So, SolidOS is much more, it is showcasing the possibility of Solid for the future, and we mean: data discoverability and access, authorization control, organization of personal data, data interoperability.
+So, SolidOS is much more, it is showcasing the possibility of Solid for the future, and we mean:
+- true data ownership through management of personal data & authorization control;
+- avoidance of vendor lock-in to services: easy moving to a different Pod or WebID provider;
+- data reuse between applications: with help of data interoperability and data discoverability.

 What you can do today with SolidOS: